mike10004/carte/README.md

 ## Why this fork

-A script has been added to generate REST endpoint documentation from a source CSV file.
-See `_posts_templates/endpoint.md` and `posts_templates/endpoints.csv` for an example.
+A script has been added to generate posts based on templates and source CSV files.
+Running `prepareposts.py` from the project directory takes each `{postkind}.*` file from the `_posts_templates` directory and uses the file `{postkind}s.csv` to render multiple output files in `_posts`.
+See the `endpoint` and `type` examples for a demonstration of how to create and edit these inputs.

-The script is `prepareposts.py`.
-Run it from the project directory, and takes the documentation bits from the cells in the CSV and inserts them into the template to create multiple endpoint documentation files.
-The resulting files are written to `_posts`.
-Run the script before starting Jekyll, and if you modify the templates or source CSV, you must stop Jekyll, re-run `prepareposts.py`, and start Jekyll again.
+Editing the template or source files does not automatically update the rendered posts, so when you make edits you have to run `prepareposts.py` again and restart the Jekyll server.

 The rest of this readme is the upstream text.